Six Planning Strategies to Minimize Your Tax BurdenMarch 2015

 - Allocate assets tax-effectively and minimize portfolio turnover

-From an asset allocation perspective, use investments that generate taxable income such as corporate bonds in your tax-advantaged accounts such as IRAs and 401(k)s.
+From an asset allocation perspective, use investments that generate taxable income such as corporate bonds in your tax-advantaged accounts such as 401(k)s and IRAs.
 The dividend and interest income will not be treated as taxable income when received.
 Conversely, allocate investments that generate tax-free income, such as municipal bonds, to your taxable accounts where it will not affect your current income from a tax perspective.

 In addition, excessive portfolio turnover can cause realized gains, triggering a tax bite and possibly moving you into a higher tax bracket.
 If it makes sense from an investment perspective, limiting turnover and controlling when gains are realized can be helpful in reducing the tax impact generated by these sales.